 In the post-war period, Kragujevac developed more industry.
 Its main exports were passenger cars, trucks and industrial vehicles, hunting arms, industrial chains, leather, and textiles.
 The biggest industry and the city's main employer was Zastava, which employed tens of thousands.

 Since 1976, Kragujevac has grown as a university center.
-The University of Kragujevac includes 12 Faculties, out of which 6 are situated in Kragujevac (Faculty of Law, Faculty of Economics, Faculty of Engineering Sciences, Faculty of Medical Sciences, Faculty of Natural Sciences and Mathematics, Faculty of Philology and Arts) and other 6 in the surrounding cities: Čačak (Faculty of Agronomy and Faculty of Technical Sciences), Užice (Teachers Training Faculty), Kraljevo (Faculty of Mechanical and Civil Engineering), Vrnjačka Banja (Faculty of Hotel Management and Tourism), Jagodina (Faculty of Pedagogical Sciences).
+The University of Kragujevac includes 12 Faculties, out of which 6 are situated in Kragujevac (Faculty of Law, Faculty of Economics, Faculty of Engineering Sciences, Faculty of Medical Sciences, Faculty of Natural Sciences and Mathematics, Faculty of Philology and Arts) and other 6 in the surrounding cities: Čačak (Faculty of Agronomy and Faculty of Technical Sciences), Užice (Teachers Training Faculty), Kraljevo (Faculty of Mechanical and Civil Engineering), Vrnjačka Banja (Faculty of Hotel Management and Tourism), Jagodina (Faculty of Education).